What is Windows Protected Print Mode?

 Microsoft is pushing the patch KB5043178 to fix Windows protected print anomalies soon.
 The estimated rollout date is 8th October.

-First PaperCut MF/NG Windows Protected Print Mode release planned.
+PaperCut MF/NG 24.1 released (includes introductory support in Print Deploy for Windows Protected Print Mode - see release notes).

 JANUARY 2025